 3. Manually mute

-If participants are hearing feedback while communicating, it may be that the sound from someone's speakers is routing back into the live Evercast room through their microphone.
-You can find out who the offending participant is by having everyone disable their microphones (mute) individually until the issue stops.
+If you hear feedback while video conferencing, it may be that the sound from someone's speakers is routing back into the room through their microphone.
+You can discover the offending participant by having everyone mute their microphones individually until the issue stops.
 Whoever is causing feedback should either use headphones or mute when they aren't talking.

-Feedback inside the room can also be caused by two people inside the Evercast room who are in the same location and too close to each other.
-Either ask the participants to separate farther from each other, or have one of the participants disable their mic and audio (from the toolbar at the bottom of the Evercast video conferencing room, click 'Disable Microphone' and 'Disable Audio Output').
-That way, you will hear both participants' audio through one feed.
+Feedback inside the room can also be caused by two participants in the same location.
+Either ask the participants to move farther from each other, or have one of the participants disable both their mic and audio.
+That way, you will hear both participants through one mic.